 But don’t panic.
-I can explain it in five minutes (way less actually, it’s really simple!) and I recently did a short series of videos on Instagram which I’ve put in my story highlights on my profile.
-So if you prefer to watch me chat about what I’m on about then pop over to ‘the gram’ and skip this!
+I can explain it in five minutes (way less actually, it’s really simple!) and I recently did a short series of videos which linked below, where I explain it all, one minute at a time.

-Nursery doesnt start with ABC anymore, instead they teach the SOUNDS the letters makes.
-Which is all Phonics means (phon = sound) because this makes it easier for children to ‘blend’ the sounds/letters together to make a word and therefore read.
-So instead of saying ‘Suh’ or ‘ess’ for S, they learn ‘sssssss’ so when your child reads the word ‘sit’ they sound out ‘sssssss-i-t’ as opposed to ‘suh-i-t’ which would be ‘suhit’ – no such word (no shuit!).
+Nursery doesn’t start with ABC (ay, bee, see) anymore, instead they teach the SOUNDS the letters makes.
+Which is all Phonics means (phon means sound) because this makes it easier for children to ‘blend’ the sounds/letters together to make a word and therefore read.
+So instead of saying ‘Suh’ or ‘ess’ for S, they learn ‘sssssss’ (hiss like a snake sound) so when your child reads the word ‘sit’ they sound out ‘sssssss-i-t’ as opposed to ‘suh-i-t’ which would be ‘suhit’ - no such word (no shuit!).
 I used the example of MOP on my videos.
-Saying an ‘M’ is a ‘muh’ and ‘P’ is a ‘Per’ means when the children see the letters MOP they would say ‘muopa’ – again, no such word.
+Saying an ‘M’ is a ‘muh’ and ‘P’ is a ‘Per’ means when the children see the letters MOP they would say ‘muopa’ - again, no such word.
 So the sound for M is ‘mmmm’ and the sound for P is a very short soft P(uh) with the emphasis on the P.

 So what to do as a parent?
 Well, keep it simple.
 Either use the correct name for the letters as in the alphabet song or the SOUND the letters makes as per phonics.
 Try not to use ‘muh’ for M, ‘puh’ for P, ‘suh’ for S - you get the idea….!

-The first sounds Phonics introduces your children to is S A T P I N. So if you want to try these as home then it will match what your nursery and school does.
+The first sounds Phonics introduces your children to is S A T P I N. The reason for this is because those letters can make LOADS of words so it’s quick to get them going with reading short three letter words (called CVC words - consonant vowel consonant) So if you want to try these as home then it will match what your nursery and school does.

 How I do it….